-Every morning and evening when I board the train, I’ve made a habit of looking around me and noting how many people are on some device — cell phone, tablet, laptop, kindle, anything at all.
-To no surprise, almost all passengers on the train are either looking at a screen or have headphones on that are connected to their device.
-It’s a bit strange to me that in a populated train car, not one conversation is had amongst strangers.
-I often think about the connections we miss out on in favor of a screen.
-Even as a sit writing this in a crowded train car now, I could be missing out on a connection with someone who would be a great friend, mentor, love interest, etc because my eyes are glued to my screen.
-This often makes me question what else we might be missing out on because we have unplugged from our lives.
+When I have boarded the train every morning and evening lately, I’ve made a habit out of looking around me and noting how many people are on a device — cell phone, tablet, laptop, Kindle, anything at all.
+To no surprise, almost all passengers on the train are either looking at a screen or are wearing headphones.
+It’s a bit strange to me that not one conversation is had amongst strangers in a populated train car.

-Another study conducted by the International Center for Media & the Public Agenda asked 200 students at the University of Maryland, College Park to abstain from using all media for 24 hours.
+Another study conducted by the International Center for Media & the Public Agenda asked 200 students at the University of Maryland, College Park, to abstain from using all media for 24 hours.
 After this 24 hour period, the students were asked to write about their experiences.
 Many students reported that they used the time to spend quality time with loved ones, make a nice meal for themselves or their families, exercise, and generally had more face-to-face interactions.
-Additionally, students reported being better able to concentrate in class, and, without being able to listen to music on their phones, were able to be more attentive to their surroundings.
+Additionally, students reported being better able to concentrate in class, and without being able to listen to music on their phones, they were able to be more attentive to their surroundings.

 1. Change your morning routine.
-According to the 2016 Deloitte Global Mobile Consumer Survey, 89% of consumers checked their phones within their first waking hour.
-Within the first hour of being awake, we are instantly flooded with updates from our friends’ social media, emails about work, perhaps we’ve missed a phone call or two.
+According to the 2016 Deloitte Global Mobile Consumer Survey, 89% of consumers check their phones within their first waking hour.
+Within the first hour of being awake, we are instantly flooded with updates from our friends’ social media, emails about work, or perhaps we’ve missed a phone call or two.
 Tristan Harris, an ex-Google Design Ethicist, stated “When we wake up in the morning and turn our phone over to see a list of notifications — it frames the experience of ‘waking up in the morning’ around a menu of ‘all the things I’ve missed since yesterday.’”
 Instead of checking your phone the moment you wake up, perhaps you can use that time to connect with yourself through meditation, exercise, or reflection.

 2. Put your phone down for an extended period of time every day.
-Only you know what period of the day works best for you so the specific period of time isn’t as important as your commitment to putting your phone down during the chosen time.
+Only you know what period of the day works best for you, so the specific period of time isn’t as important as your commitment to putting your phone down during the chosen time.
 Imagine what you can get done during an hour without your phone.
-Don’t worry, Facebook, Snapchat, Instagram, etc will still be up and running if and when you decide to return to them.
+Don’t worry – Facebook, Snapchat, Instagram, etc, will still be up and running if and when you decide to return to them.